lihtian285/terraform/aws/playbook/readme.md

 A terraform module for making ec2 instances.

 Assumes you're making your instances in a VPC.

-Does not do any block device configuration (yet) Module Input Variables
+`ami_id` - The AMI to use

-ami_id - The AMI to use
+`number_of_instances` - The number of instances you want made `subnet_id` - The VPC subnet to place the instance in `instance_type` - The EC2 instance type, e.g. m1.small
-number_of_instances - The number of instances you want made subnet_id - The VPC subnet to place the instance in instance_type - The EC2 instance type, e.g. m1.small
+`instance_name` - The instance name you want, this is used to populate the Name tag.
-instance_name - The instance name you want, this is used to populate the Name tag. user_data - The path to the user_data file.
-Terraform will include the contents of this file while launching the instance tags - A map for setting AWS tags.
+`user_data` - The path to the user_data file.
+Terraform will include the contents of this file while launching the instance `tags` - A map for setting AWS tags.

-Usage
+<h1>Usage</h1>

-You can use this in your terraform template with the following steps.
+`You` can use this in your terraform template with the following steps.

 Adding a module resource to your template, e.g. main.tf module "ec2_instance" {